 The release date for Minecraft's 1.17 Caves and Cliffs update (opens in new tab) is quickly approaching, but for those who don't want to wait it out, Mojang's Snapshots are a great way to play upcoming features early.

 Minecraft Snapshots are publicly-released test builds that have unpolished features of upcoming updates for players to try out.
 It's an opportunity for Mojang to see how features work within the game before making them a permanent part of the official update.
 If players want, they can report bugs and give feedback to help Mojang with improvements.

 Snapshots contain whatever the studio wants to try out and can include new mobs, biomes, game mechanics, or blocks.
-So far, Snapshots have a bunch of features from the Caves and Cliffs update, including glow squids, cave generation, and the lush flora and fauna you'll find in blocky caverns.
+So far, Snapshots have a bunch of features from the Caves and Cliffs update, including glow squids (opens in new tab), cave generation (opens in new tab), and the lush flora and fauna (opens in new tab) you'll find in blocky caverns.
 If you don't mind a few hiccups here and there, Minecraft Snapshots are a great way of trying out upcoming features before the update's official release.
 So, here's everything you need to know to get a sneak peek of the future of Minecraft.

 Minecraft Snapshot installation: How to access beta builds

 Snapshots are available for the Java edition of Minecraft, but there is a way to see early features on the Bedrock edition, too.
 Test builds for Bedrock edition on Android, Xbox One, and Windows 10 are simply called Bedrock betas, and although they're not the same as Snapshots, they do include a bunch of new features.

 Mojang has made jumping into early versions of Minecraft pretty simple, so here's how to do it:

 - Open the Minecraft launcher